phpwalter/WinLux-Fusion/Fusion/Apache/apache.md

 ### The Apache Monitor

-Within the Apache/bin directory, there is a small app called ''**ApacheMonitor.exe**''.
+Within the `Apache24/bin` directory, there is a small app called ''**ApacheMonitor.exe**''.
 Create a shortcut to this file and drop in the STARTUP folder of the START menu.

-> Press the Windows logo key + R, type shell:startup, then select OK.
+> Press the Windows logo key + R, type **shell:startup**, then select OK.
 This opens the Startup folder.
-Copy and paste the shortcut here.
+Copy / paste the shortcut here.

 Now each time you log in, this monitor will launch and display itself in the task bar next to the clock.
 I use this tool to stop and start Apache whenever I need to change a conf file, or it hangs for some reason.

-<note>This only works on the local PC on which Apache is installed.</note>
+> This only works on the local PC on which Apache is installed.

 ## Optional Configuration Procedures

 This page was just a basic Apache setup, just to get it running.
 These other pages walk you through the various "advanced" features of Apache.

 We suggest that you get Virtual Hosts working next.
 It really does help with overall development.
 We've found that placing **phpMyadmin** (for example) as its own Virtual Hosted Name makes getting to it a lot easier.
-Using Virtual Hosts also keeps projects separate and easier to work with.
+Using Virtual Hosts also keeps projects separate and simplier to work with.

 [Configuration Procedures](./optional.md)